-If children receive a Consequence Letter on 3 or more occasions they will receive an internal exclusions.
+A child may be given an Internal Exclusion if they display behaviours shown in the consequence flowchart.
+If a child displays persistent low-level disruptive behaviour, they will receive a Consequence Letter.
+If a child receives a Consequence Letter on 3 or more occasions, they will receive an Internal Exclusion.
 Parents will also be asked to attend a supportive pastoral meeting with the class teacher.